Money to Start a Gift Basket Business

 Family and friends

-People who are close to you may want to get in on the ground floor of your venture, or not.
+People who are close to you may want to provide money to start a gift basket business.
+They may want to get in on the ground floor of your venture, or not.
 My mom was a huge supporter of me, both in action (she helped me at craft shows) and funding (I still needed some funds in lean times).
 She’s always been a cheerleader.
 Is there such a person in your life that believes in you the same way?

 Be prepared for whatever choices family and friends make as well as their opinions which are sometimes harsh.
 Still, if your passion is with gift baskets, keep your focus and move on.

 You’ll find business start-up contests on the Internet and in small business magazines.
 Use online search to find such information using terms such as:

 - start a business contest